DKatuk/photo-uploader/README.md

 const methodOverride = require('method-override');
 app.use(methodOverride('_method', { methods: ['POST', 'GET'] }));
 ```
 You need { methods: ['POST', 'GET'] } for Delete request to work when you use the middleware.
+You also need to use Nodejs FS module to delete the image file from uploads folder.

-With this middleware, you simulate Post and Get methods while you practice Put and Delete methods for browsers that do not support.
+With this Method-override middleware, you simulate Post and Get methods while you practice Put and Delete methods for browsers that do not support.
 A new edit.ejs page was created to update photo details with PUT request.
 You need to use "?_method=PUT" and tell which method (method="POST") you want to simulate.
 ```
 <form id="contact-form" action="/photo/<%= photo._id %>?_method=PUT" method="POST" class="tm-contact-form"  >
 ```